-Now we are in the midst of a U.S. Open public course renaissance.
-As we get ready to tee off the 117th U.S. Open on Thursday, Erin Hills marks the 10th time in the last 19 years that our national championship has been hosted by a course the public can play.
+Now we are in the midst of a U.S. Open public-course renaissance.
+As we get ready to tee off the 119th U.S. Open, Pebble Beach marks the 11th time in the last 21 years that our national championship has been hosted by a course the public can play.

 There were three sound reasons why the USGA never wanted to take the risk in the past.
 One, it worried whether a large enough gallery could be attracted to an area (so far from a major city).
 Two, it worried about the absence of a legion of club members to do the dirty work, such as marshaling, parking, etc. And three, the USGA wondered if (a public) course could ever be brought into good enough condition for an Open.

-The USGA’s concerns about the conditioning of a public-access course were real enough that in 1963, Pebble Beach briefly became a Golf Club, open only to guests of The Lodge, residents, and members of Cypress Point Club, Monterey Peninsula Country Club and the Beach Club.
+The USGA’s concerns about the conditioning of a public-access course were real enough that in 1963, Pebble Beach briefly became a Golf Club, open only to guests of The Lodge at Pebble Beach, residents of the surrounding Del Monte Forest, and members of nearby Cypress Point Club, Monterey Peninsula Country Club and The Beach & Tennis Club.

 But Pebble Beach soon ditched the idea, instead inviting the USGA to host the U.S. Open on a course that was fully available to the public.
-An 81-year-old Jack Neville was brought back to touch up his masterpiece, while USGA Executive Director P.J.
-Boatwright and Sandy Tatum kept an eye on shot values for the modern pro.
+An 81-year-old Jack Neville (Pebble Beach’s original architect) was brought back to touch up his masterpiece.

 Pebble Beach went on to host a U.S. Open for the ages — a duel featuring Jack Nicklaus and a hard-charging Arnold Palmer that was settled with one of the most famous shots in golf history: